 In addition, the Corporation's inability to maintain effective internal controls over financial reporting could increase the risk of an error in its financial statements.
-Valeo's management, with the participation of the Corporation's Chief Executive Officer and Chief Financial Officer, is responsible for establishing and maintaining adequate internal control over financial reporting.
+Valeo's management, with the participation of the Corporation's CEO and CFO, is responsible for establishing and maintaining adequate internal control over financial reporting.
 The Corporation's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
 Internal control over financial reporting cannot provide absolute assurance of achieving financial reporting objectives due to its inherent limitations.
 Internal control over financial reporting is a process that involves human diligence and compliance and is therefore subject to error, improper override or improper application of the internal controls.
 Because of such limitations, there is a risk that material misstatements may not be prevented or detected on a timely basis, and although it is possible to incorporate into the financial reporting process safeguards to reduce this risk, they cannot be guaranteed to entirely eliminate it.
-If the Corporation fails to maintain effective internal control over financial statements that could result in the Corporation being required to restate previously issued financial statements at a later date.
+If the Corporation fails to maintain effective internal control over financial reporting, then there is an increased risk of an error in the Corporation's financial statements that could result in the Corporation being required to restate previously issued financial statements at a later date.